Heavy Manufacturing of Power Plants

 The Japan Casting & Forging Corporation (JCFC) was founded in 1970 as a joint venture of Nippon Steel Corp. and Mitsubishi Steel Manufacturing Co.
 It commissioned an 8000 tonne press the following year and has expanded operations since.
 It will commission a 13,000 tonne forging press in 2010 and can use 500 tonne ingots.

 Doosan Heavy Industries has undertaken a major investment in casting and forging capacity, including a 17,000 tonne forging press which came on line in 2010.
 Its Changwon plant has a 13,000 tonne press operational.
 It has contracts from Westinghouse and Shaw to supply reactor pressure vessels and steam generators for four new AP1000 reactors in USA, as well as two of the four being built in China at Sanmen and Haiyang.
 Some steam generator ad pressure vessel forgings for the two Chines AP1000s have been subcontracted to China First Heavy Industries.
-In June 2010 it signed a $3.9 billion contract to supply heavy reactor components and turbines to KEPCO for four APR-1400 reactors in UAE.
+In June 2010 it signed a $3.9 billion contract to supply heavy reactor components and turbines to KEPCO for four APR-1400 reactors at Barakah in UAE.
 It has also received about US$ 700 million worth of contracts from Westinghouse since May 2008 for nuclear reactors and other equipment.
 It also has an agreement with IHI which is related to expanding production of heavy components.
 It expected to win a record $9.4 billion of orders in 2008, with about 60% coming from overseas.
 It also has a new arrangement with IHI (see Japan section above).

 Doosan also has an agreement with China National Nuclear Corporation (CNNC) for supply of heavy forgings and equipment for further projects in China, apparently in the 1000 MWe category.